Key Takeaways

 Is Laneige Water Bank Blue Hyaluronic Gel Cream good before makeup?

-Yes.
-This is my favorite way to use it.
-A thin layer makes my base look smoother and more even, without that sticky feeling.
+Yes — this is my favorite way to use it.
+A thin layer makes my base look smoother and more even, without any sticky feeling underneath.
 Let it settle for 1–2 minutes, then go into SPF and foundation.

 Not on me.
-It feels cooling and lightweight, then it sinks in.
-If you apply too much, any gel can feel tacky, so start with a small amount.
+It feels cooling and lightweight, then sinks in.
+If you apply too much, any gel can feel tacky — start with a small amount and press it in rather than rubbing.

 How do I prevent pilling under sunscreen?

-Use less gel cream, press it in, and wait a minute or two before SPF.
-If your sunscreen is silicone-heavy, keep your gel layer extra thin.
+Use less gel cream, press it in, and wait 1–2 minutes before SPF.
+If your sunscreen is silicone-heavy, keep your gel layer extra thin — that's usually where pilling starts.

 Is hyaluronic acid good for oily skin?